CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_node.rst.txt

 :Description:
-  Gets the node identifier for the node specified by :code:`pathname` in the database given by :code:`cgio_num`. if :code:`pathname` starts with :code:`'/'`, then it is taken as an absolute path and is located based on the root id of the database, otherwise it is taken to be a relative path from the parent node identifed by :code:`pid`.
+  Gets the node identifier for the node specified by :code:`pathname` in the database given by :code:`cgio_num`. if :code:`pathname` starts with :code:`'/'`, then it is taken as an absolute path and is located based on the root id of the database, otherwise it is taken to be a relative path from the parent node identified by :code:`pid`.
   The function returns 0 and the node identifier in :code:`id` on success, else an error code.

 cgio_get_name